healthcare-hackathon-wuerzburg/medicom/README.md

 ## Project Overview

 Database:

--Table Fragen: Contains all questions, answer scheme, input method -Table Grafiken: Contains graphics and their respectable name -Table Themenbereiche: Contains medical fields, currently only questions for pain clinic -Table FrageGrafik: Connects Graphic to their respectable question -Table FragenChoices: Contains Question IDs for all single choice questions as well as the number of choices -Table NextFrageWennFalse: Sometimes questions can be left out when certain conditions are met, currently not used -Table ThemenbereichFragen: Connects medical field and the questions applicable to this field, currently not used
+Table Fragen: Contains all questions, answer scheme, input method

+Table Grafiken: Contains graphics and their respectable name

+Table Themenbereiche: Contains medical fields, currently only questions for pain clinic

+Table FrageGrafik: Connects Graphic to their respectable question

+Table FragenChoices: Contains Question IDs for all single choice questions as well as the number of choices

+Table NextFrageWennFalse: Sometimes questions can be left out when certain conditions are met, currently not used

+Table ThemenbereichFragen: Connects medical field and the questions applicable to this field, currently not used

 View documentation in .py files for more information.